-The Mediterranean diet is argued to be one of the most nutritious ways to eat, as it is loaded with plant-based foods and healthy fats.
+The Mediterranean diet is argued to be one of the most nutritious heart healthy ways to eat, as it is loaded with plant-based foods and healthy fats.
 The diet simply gets its name from the Mediterranean region and its inhabitants who are generally very healthy and live long, disease-free lives.

 The diet consists of tons of fresh fruits and vegetables, legumes and beans, whole grains, nuts and seeds, herbs and spices, high-quality poultry and eggs, fish, and olive oil.
 Red meat consumption is infrequent, only occurring for special occasions and in limited amounts.
 Additionally, it is said that followers of the Mediterranean diet indulge in moderate amounts of red wine and dark chocolate because of their antioxidant properties that lower bad cholesterol and reduce blood clots.
 However, we are not enforcing or encouraging the consumption of red wine if you choose to follow a Mediterranean diet, as other studies show that alcohol can increase the risk of cancer.

 One of the main focal points of the diet that sets itself apart from others is the copious amount of olive oil, ideally extra-virgin and cold pressed.
 While oils oftentimes get a bad rap, nutrition experts argue that the incorporation of olive oil in the Mediterranean diet is a crucial component that leads to abundant health benefits.
 Olive oil contains powerful antioxidants called phenols that fight free radical damage and lower inflammation.
 To learn more, check out our article on olive oil.